 Who made the Rolls-Royce logo?

-The logo with the overlapping letters “RR” is the key symbol of the brand.
+The logo featuring the overlapping letters “RR” is the brand’s key symbol.
 The Spirit of Ecstasy mascot, the famous hood ornament, was created by Charles Sykes.
 Lord Montagu of Beaulieu, founder and editor of The Car Illustrated magazine, hired Sykes, an illustrator and sculptor, to create a mascot for his car.
 Sykes created the sculpture “Spirit of Ecstasy,” a famous emblem of the brand’s cars.
 Sykes drew inspiration from Eleanor Velasco Thornton, Lord Montagu’s private secretary and muse.

 The logo with the initials “RR” reflects the partnership of founders Charles Rolls and Henry Royce.
 This logo and the “Spirit of Ecstasy” symbolize luxury, engineering excellence, and the brand’s heritage.